 The rod goes under the seat side rails and over the main frame tube, and bolts in place on top of the small plates on the spindle assemblies.

-• All tie rods now come with two right hand thread ends.
+All tie rods come with one right hand and one left hand tie rod ends.
 For now, just install the tie rod.
 We'll be checking the toe later in the assembly instructions.